5 Ways to Make Going to the Dentist Fun!

 The AAP recommends that children have their first dental appointment within six months of their first tooth coming in or at 12 months of age, whichever happens first.
 Taking them to the dentist at this young age not only lets the dentist assess the condition of the tooth or teeth, it also gets baby used to dental appointments early on and makes seeing the dentist a part of their routine.
 Provide kids with lots of love and support when they visit the dentist, especially during their first appointment.
 Hold baby to comfort them if they get upset, provide encouraging and soothing words to nervous toddlers.
 For extra support, have baby or toddler bring a comfort toy, like their favorite stuffed animal to the exam.

 Make the Car Ride, Waiting Room, and Drive Home Fun

 With toddlers, the more you can turn activities or chores into games, the better.
 Play car games that promote communication skills to and from the appointment.
 Play “I Spy” or other fun games in the waiting room.
 Let your toddler bring their favorite toy with them to hug if they get nervous or to show the dentist during the appointment.
 See if your dentist gives a “report card” or some type of reward to children after the appointment.
-Having your own report card made in advance or having some type of reward or treat children can receive after a trip to the dentist can make the appointment more fun too!
+Having your own report card made in advance or having some type of reward or treat children can receive after a trip can make going to the dentist more fun too!